gsanchietti/contacts-calendar-downloader/docs/deployment.md

 This document covers production deployment, security configuration, monitoring, and operational procedures for the Contacts & Calendar Downloader service.

+Before beginning, ensure you have completed the [Provider Setup](providers.md) to obtain Google and Microsoft OAuth credentials.

 ## Production Deployment Options

 ### Podman Compose (Rootless) - Recommended